- How To Paint Your Car On a Budget - Eastwood Tech Library

 If you're restoring a vehicle, a major milestone in the process is when you paint the vehicle.
 At that stage, although still far from finished, the project really starts to take shape.
 Depending on your skill level and ambition, you may wish to tackle the paint job yourself.

 If you've never painted before, the idea of painting your vehicle may seem like a fun project, or it may seem overwhelming.
 Although there are proper techniques to learn about spraying, nothing is out of the scope of a hobbyist who is willing to practice and learn.
-To get you started, Eastwood offers books and DVDs, paint guns, paints, technical advice, and all the supplies you need to paint your vehicle.
+To get you started, Eastwood offers books and DVDs, paint guns, paints, supplies, and all the technical advice (see the Eastwood How To Center, Forums, Blog or YouTube channel) you need to paint your vehicle.
 When you see your freshly painted vehicle, the sense of accomplishment will be your greatest reward.

 Different people have different reasons for wanting to paint their cars.
 Maybe you want to say you did "all" the work yourself, maybe you cannot afford to have it painted, maybe you want to learn something new, maybe you want to be certain of the work that's going into the vehicle before and during painting...the list goes on.
 Regardless of your reasons, there are certain things that need to be considered for a successful paint job.